vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 I naturally woke up around 6:50 AM.
 I went for a bowel movement at around 7:10 AM and had a fairly normal bowel movement.

+I cooked my potatoes prep in the morning and had my meal around 11 AM.
+I had my second meal around 5 PM.
+I felt fairly normal during the day though still a little heavy in the abdominal area.
+I went to sleep shortly before midnight.
+Around the time of going to sleep, I did feel (in addition to being a bit heavy in the abdominal area) a little bit of postural discomfort (not outside the range of what I occasionally feel even when well) that I anticipated partly to staying up late.
+The discomfort persisted a little bit when I lay down but soon subsided and I had a decent sleep.

+## Four days later (2024-04-29)

+I got up around 6:35 AM to urinate, then went back to bed for an hour.

+When I woke up, I continued to feel a little heavy in the abdominal area, but otherwise was fine -- I had a normal bowel movement.
+After the bowel movement, I felt largely fine, though still a little sluggish.

 ## Potential causes and aggravating factors

 ### Aftermath of dental cleaning